ryannerby/Legends-Archive/README.md

 - Commit all your code and push it to your fork.
 - Send a pull request (feel free to add a comment to your PR, in case it’s useful for the reviewer).
 - You will receive a notification on GitHub once the code review is completed.

+## Why we do it this way?

+When a group of engineers is working on a software project, usually all team members have access to the code (sometimes with varying levels of privileges), and PRs are sent on the same repo.
+This is what happens for example when you work on group projects with other students.

+On the other hand, in an educational context, we have found the workflow used here to be the simplest for students and instructors.
+This ensures that the reviewer assigned to you has access to your code and we can correctly track all incoming review requests.